SuleymanKaya/Asp.Net_Core_MVC-Education/README.md

 # Asp.Net Core MVC Education (TURKISH)
-Asp.Net Core MVC Turkish education codes step by step
+Asp.Net Core MVC Turkish education codes step by step.
+These are the codes I prepared during the process of learning Asp.Net Core MVC.
+You can find all the topics from end to end.

 ## Course-1
 - "Hello World"